 Watch the changing landscapes on your fast speed train ride from Moscow to St. Petersburg, departing in the afternoon.

-Rocco Forte Hotel D`Angleterre (4*) is located next to the St. Isaac's Cathedral in the heart of St. Petersburg, and is only 5 min to Nevsky Prospect.
+Angleterre Hotel (4*) is located next to the St. Isaac's Cathedral in the heart of St. Petersburg, and is only 5 minutes from Nevsky Prospect.
 Many of the main attractions of the city are close to the hotel, such as the famous Hermitage Museum, Peter's & Paul's Fortress, and the many palaces and gardens interspersed throughout the city.
 Each of the hotel's 188 bedrooms and five suites are decorated in a style that combines classic with contemporary, blending Russian and European furniture and accessories.
 Borsalino Brasserie provides a stylish setting with an innovative menu of contemporary European food combined with fresh local ingredients.
-The hotel features a fitness centre, a swimming pool, sauna, a turbo solarium and a beauty studio.
+The hotel features a fitness centre, a swimming pool, sauna, a turbo solarium, and a beauty studio.

 Take a panoramic tour and get acquainted with the main architectural and historical monuments of St Petersburg, ride along its main streets and prospects..
 Drive along world famous "Nevsky Prospect" lined with marble palaces of Russian royalty and aristocracy, with most fashionable boutiques.
 View Monastery of Alexander Nevsky with its magnificent Trinity Cathedral and its cemetery where Dostoevsky, Tchaikovsky and other world celebrities were buried.
 Visit St. Peter and St. Paul's fortress, view St. Isaac Cathedral with «The Bronze Horseman».
 Stop in the Field of Mars with the eternal flame lit in the centre of the monument to victims of revolutions and wars, at the Church of Our Savior on Spilled Blood at its background, one of the most unusual monuments of Russian Orthodox.
 Drive through the Square of Arts which is a perfect classical ensemble of the city, enjoy an overwhelming beauty of the third largest square in the world, the Palace Square with the Alexander Column, the Triumphal Arch of the general Staff building, and the Winter Palace complex.
 Entrance fee to Peter and Paul's Fortress is included in the tour price.

-Enjoy a private guided 5hr tour of the Hermitage and admire the gems of the collection.
+Enjoy a private guided tour of the Hermitage and admire the gems of the collection.
 During the tour you will see the State Rooms of the Winter Palace, a part of the collection of paintings of Old Masters and other exciting exhibits and works of art.
-Value the splendour of the Gala stair-way, Peter's Memorial Hall, the Armorial Hall, the Gallery of 1812 with its numerous portraits, the Pavilion Hall and its various amusements and other gala rooms.
+Value the splendour of the Gala stairway, Peter's Memorial Hall, the Armorial Hall, the Gallery of 1812 with its numerous portraits, the Pavilion Hall and its various amusements, and other gala rooms.
 You are sure to enjoy the works of applied arts, precious items and paintings.
 The collection of Western European art, numbering over 600,000 items, is considered to be one of the finest in the world.
 It presents all the stages of the development of art from the Middle Ages to the present.
-Enjoy masterpieces by outstanding Western European artists, as Leonardo da Vinci, Raphael, Giorgione, Titian, Michelangelo, Francisco de Goya, Renoir, Picasso and others.
-You will have an opportunity to see such world-famous masterpieces as works by Degas, Renoir, Pissarro, Van Gogh, Gauguin and others.
-Admire the richest collection of ancient and early medieval items, works of art from Ancient Greece and Rome, fabulous treasures of oriental culture and wonderful European art.
-(Entrance fee to Hermitage Museum is included in the tour price).
+Enjoy masterpieces by outstanding Western European artists such as Leonardo da Vinci, Raphael, Giorgione, Titian, Michelangelo, Francisco de Goya, Renoir, and Picasso.
+You will have an opportunity to see such world-famous masterpieces as works by Degas, Renoir, Pissarro, Van Gogh, and Gauguin.
+Admire the richest collection of ancient and early medieval items, works of art from Ancient Greece and Rome, fabulous treasures of oriental culture, and wonderful European art.
+Entrance fees to the Hermitage Museum are included.

 Refined luxury, splendour of high life, dramatic relationships and the history of rich aristocratic family are reflected in the expositions of Yusupov Palace, one of the most mysterious places in St. Petersburg.
 Yusupov Palace once belonging to princes Yusupovs noble family is one of the most beautiful palaces in St. Petersburg.
 Princes Yusupovs had always been in the center of high life.
 Wonderful balls and masquerades, regularly held at the palace, amazed the contemporaries with the luxury and refinement.
 The palace retains its genuine interiors of the 19th century.
 The influence of the art of various cultures can be traced in the Turkish study, Oaken dining-room, Musical chambers and the chamber of Henry II.
 The real gem of the palace is the exotic Moresque chamber.
 The luxurious decorations of the interiors are dazzling: murals, carvings, marble, mirrors, gilded chandelier, silk clothes and refined furniture.
 The cellar of the palace became the setting of the murder of one of the most scandalous figures in Russian history -Grigory Rasputin.
 The legendary favourite of the wife of Emperor Nicolas II, Rasputin convinced the royal family that he possessed supernatural powers and that only he could cure the heir to the throne Alexis, who suffered from hemophilia.
 Rasputin had strong influence on the decisions of the tsar and tsarina.
 The tour end in the Palace or at the hotel.
 Entrance fee is included in the tour price.